ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestfulTestful/readme.md

 # RestfulTestful

 I am mostly done with code which is not ready for review.

 This code provides classes for two key functions to automate Restful API testing.

 a) The test case database database development tool for which I will develop a web front end to permit non-developers to build cases.

 This tool object provides methods to build and update RestfulTestful database table values:

 i) Applications.
 This is a humaan language description of the System Under Test

 Columns:

 AppId: Unique identifier for a System Under Test.

 AppName: Human language name of the System Under Test.

-AppDescription: Human language description of the System Under Test. ii) Test Cases.
+AppDescription: Human language description of the System Under Test.

+ii) Test Cases.
 These are human language descriptions of test cases for the System Under Test.

 Columns:

 AppId: Joins to the System Under Test.

 TestCaseId: Unique identifier for the test case.

 TestCaseName: A user-friendly name of the test case.

-TestCaseDescr: A human language description of the what the test case does. iii) EndPoints.
+TestCaseDescr: A human language description of the what the test case does.

+iii) EndPoints.
 These are one or many EndPoints to each Test Case.

 AppId: Joins to the System Under Test.

 TestCaseId: Joins to the Test Case.

 EndPointId: Unique identifier for the endpoint.

 EndPointURI: When the application code is called, this is the URI which will be used for this endpoint.

-EndPpintJSON: This is the JSON to return to the System Under Test in RestfulTestful for this endpoint for this test case. iv) Expected results
+EndPointJSON: This is the JSON to return to the System Under Test in RestfulTestful for this endpoint for this test case.

+iv) Expected results

 This is in process.

 b) RestfulTestful

 This object utilizes the database constructed in the former object.

 This object generates mocked JSON results for a System Under Test based on entries in the database.

 This object allows for certain cases:

 a) suppose the System Under Test has multiple endpoints which need to be mocked

 b) suppose you want to store all your regression test cases in a non-techie user-friendly database with a web-front end

 c) suppose you want the code to simply iterate through all of the test cases in a way which utilizes the object and an App designation which moves the business logic of the test cases out of your code?

 # Important disclaimer